Sotired001/riko_project/remote_setup/README.txt

 - Press 'q' to quit the viewer.

 For actions:
-- The host can send commands to the remote via /exec (logged in dry-run mode by default).
+- The host can send commands to the remote via /exec (executes actions in live-run mode by default).

 Security:
-- The agent runs in dry-run mode (logs actions without executing).
+- The agent runs in live-run mode (executes actions - use in isolated environments only).
-- Use --no-dry-run to enable live execution (dangerous, only in isolated environments).
+- Use --dry-run to enable safe logging mode without execution.
 - Optionally set REMOTE_API_TOKEN for authentication.

 For deployment: